-- of the threatened individual because of his or her duties or employment status or status as a student inside the school. - 28.
+- individual because of their duties or employment status or status as a student inside the school. - 27.
 Demonstrating aggressive behavior or behaviors that put the student at risk for aggressive behavior.
-Aggressive behavior is defined as conducts and behaviors towards others that appear to terrorize, intimidate or start fights. - 29.
-Fighting. - 30.
-Actions, including physical assault which threatens the well-being of Board members, District employees, students, volunteers, or other persons - 31.
-Making or causing to be made a threat against the school÷ including but not limited to a bomb threat or a school shooting. - 32.
-Deliberately causing, attempting, or threatening to cause injury to another person. - 33.
-Possession of lighters, matches or other such materials. - 34.
-Possession or use of an explosive or incendiary device. - 35.
-Possession or use of fireworks (i.e. smoke bombs, stink vials, firecrackers, caps, etc.). - 36.
-Using, possessing, controlling, or transferring a weapon, look-alike weapon, or part of a weapon, as defined below, or violating the Weapons In School section of this policy.
-For purposes of this provision, "weapon" means a firearm (as defined below) including any gun, handgun, rifle, shotgun, or machinegun; a BB gun; pellet gun; air gun; paintball gun; pneumatic gun; spring gun; ammunition for any of the foregoing; a knife, razor, stiletto. throwing star, dagger, dirk, broken bottle or other piece of glass; metal knuckles or other knuckle weapon, regardless of its composition; billy club; bludgeon; black jack; sling shot; sand club; sand bag; stun gun or taser; tear gas gun projector or bomb or any object containing noxious liquid gas or substance; or any other object that is used to inflict harm, is used to threaten harm, or has been modified so that it can inflict harm.
-"Firearm" is defined as (A) any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive; (B) the frame or receiver of any such weapon; (C) any firearm muffler or firearm silencer; or (D) any explosive, incendiary, or poison gas, including (i) bomb, (ii) grenade, (iii) rocket having a propellant charge of more than four ounces, (iv) missile having an explosive or incendiary charge of more than onequarter ounce, or (vi) device similar to any of the devices described above. - 37.
-Participation in any unauthorized fraternity, sorority, or secret society, satanic activity, and/or gang activity.
+Aggressive behavior is defined as conducts and behaviors towards others that appear to terrorize, intimidate or start fights. - 28.
+Fighting. - 29.
+Any action, including physical assault that threatens the well-being of Board members, District employees, students, volunteers, or other persons. - 30.
+Making or causing to be made a threat against the school: including but not limited to a bomb threat or a school shooting. - 31.
+Deliberately causing, attempting, or threatening to cause injury to another person. - 32.
+Possession of lighters, matches or other such materials. - 33.
+Possession or use of an explosive or incendiary device. - 34.
+Possession or use of fireworks (i.e. smoke bombs, stink vials, firecrackers, caps, etc.). - 35.
+Using, possessing, controlling, or transferring a weapon as that term is defined in the Weapons section of this policy, or violating the Weapons section of this policy. - 36.
+Participation in any unauthorized fraternity, sorority, or secret society, and/or gang activity.
 This includes, but is not limited to the display, wearing, or possession of contemporary gang identifiers, the use of gang hand signals, the solicitation of others for membership, and requesting payment of dues, insurance, or other forms of protection from individuals.
-This also includes intimidating, or threatening an individual or inciting others to participate in any form of physical violence involving a person or property. - 38.
-Use of derogatory comments which are often, but not always, associated with race, ethnicity, religion, gender, sexual orientation, socioeconomic status, or physical differences. - 39.
+This also includes intimidating, or threatening an individual or inciting others to participate in any form of physical violence involving a person or property. - 37.
+Use of derogatory comments which are often, but not always, associated with race, ethnicity, religion, gender, gender-identity, gender-related identity, sexual orientation, socioeconomic status, or physical differences. - 38.
 Hazing, aggressive or demeaning behavior that does or may result in physical, emotional or psychological harm to another or urging other students to engage in such conduct.
 Prohibited conduct specifically includes, without limitation, any use of violence, intimidation, force, noise, coercion, threats, stalking, harassment, sexual harassment, public humiliation, theft or destruction of property, retaliation, bullying, bullying using a school computer or a school computer network or other comparable conduct.
-Hazing is defined as requiring a student to perform an act for the purpose of induction or admission into any group, organization or society associated with District 203. - 40.
+Hazing is defined as requiring a student to perform an act for the purpose of induction or admission into any group, organization or society associated with District 203 if the act is not authorized by District 203 and the act results in bodily harm to the person. - 39.
 Harassment, of a student or staff member, which includes intimidation, threatening individuals or inciting the participation of others in such behavior for any reason including, but not limited to on the basis of actual or perceived: race; color; national origin; military status; unfavorable discharge status from military service; sex; sexual orientation; gender identity; gender-related identity or expression; ancestry; age; religion; physical or mental disability; order of protection status; status of being homeless; actual or potential marital or parental status, including pregnancy; association with a person or group with one or more of the aforementioned actual or perceived characteristics; or any other distinguishing characteristic through, but not limited to, verbal comments, racial, ethnic, religious or other slurs or threats, physical gestures or actions, the use of email, web sites, social networking sites, voice mail, or any other verbal, written or electronic communication.